 The Chamber\'s Management Board, with a view of more efficient work and the performance of certain activities within its jurisdiction, has formed five commissions: the Commission for the Primary Health Care, the Commission for the Secondary Health Care, the Commission for the Tertiary Health Care, the Commission for Standards of Medical Services and Equipment, and the Commission for Legal, Economic and Financial Affairs.

 The Chamber\'s Professional Service is in charge of professional, administrative and support tasks.
-The head of the Professional Service is the Secretary of the Chamber.
+The head of the Professional Service is the Director of the Chamber.

 The seat of the Chamber is in Belgrade, Hajduk Veljkov Venac 4-6, telephone number 011/3622-523.